galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 # Return the processed table to SpatialData

-The analysis results now live in AnnData: QC fields, PCA and UMAP coordinates, three Leiden assignments, ranked-gene metadata, the Squidpy graph/statistics, CellTypist annotations and LIANA results.
-The final workflow operation puts that processed table back next to the image and spot geometry so every annotation can be checked against the tissue it came from.
+Everything computed so far lives in the AnnData table: quality-control fields, PCA and UMAP coordinates, three Leiden assignments, ranked-gene metadata, the spatial graph and its statistics, CellTypist labels and the LIANA rankings.
+None of it is yet attached to the tissue.
+Writing the table back into the SpatialData object restores that link, so each annotation can be drawn on the histology it came from and the object can be shared as a single self-describing unit.

 > <hands-on-title>Create the final processed SpatialData object</hands-on-title>
 >